chrs1885/Capable/README.md

 <a id="colors"></a>
 ### High contrast colors (Capable UIColor/NSColor extension)

-The *Web Content Accessibility Guidelines* (WCAG) define minimum contrast ratios of a text and its background.
+The *Web Content Accessibility Guidelines* (WCAG) define minimum contrast ratios for a text and its background.
 The Capable framework extends `UIColor` and `NSColor` with functionality to use WCAG conformant colors within your apps to help people with visual disabilities to perceive content.

-Internally, the provided colors will be mapped to an equivilent of the sRGB color space.
-All functions will return `nil` in case any input color can't be converted.
+Internally, the provided colors will be mapped to an equivalent of the sRGB color space.
+All functions will return `nil` and [log warnings](#logging) with further info in case any input color couldn't be converted.
 Also note that semi-transparent text colors will be blended with its background color.
 However, the alpha value of semi-transparent background colors will be ignored since the underlying color can't be determined.

 #### Text colors
 Get a high contrast text color for a given background color as follows: